DerpHerpenstein/src-721-example/src-pfp.md

 ## Introduction

-SRC-721 transactions must conform to these **required** fields or a Bitcoin Stamp Number will not be created, the transaction will not be considered a valid SRC-721 transaction, and they will not appear in the Bitcoin Stamps Protocol index / API.
-Fields labeled optional can be omitted.
+SRC-721 transactions must conform to these **required** fields or the transaction will not be considered a valid SRC-721 transaction.
+Fields labeled optional can be omitted when not used.

 ### DEPLOY
 ```